 Focus on what you can control

 From time to time, you may shake your head at the decisions your step-children or your children’s stepparent make.
 Try not to let what they do bother you—you can’t control what they do, anyway.
-Instead, focus on what you can control.
+Instead, focus on what you can control and don’t let step parent jealousy be a factor in your judgment.
 Be kind and helpful, set boundaries, and do your best to be there when needed.
 Try to let go of what you can’t control, and do everything you can with what you can.

 Give everyone time—including yourself

 When your family first blends, don’t expect things to be hunky dory overnight.
 There may be some definite highs and lows before things start to even out into normalcy.
-If there is jealous, try to work past it and realize that it doesn’t have to always be that way.
+If there is step parent jealousy, try to work past it and realize that it doesn’t have to always be that way.
 Just give everyone some time to get used to this new arrangement.
 Give yourself time to adjust.
 Don’t beat yourself up if you feel jealous at times, just learn from it.
+You can read some step parent quotes to feel better and motivated to make this family arrangement work.